ConvincibleMedia/jekyll-paginate-v3/docs/index.md

 * A **variant** is a concrete expansion of a template for a particular group and layout combination.
 * An **index** is an emitted page or document containing one window of selected items.
 The first index replaces its source template; later indexes extend the set.
 * A **paginator** is the Liquid-facing object attached to each index.
 It exposes that index's items and its relationships to the rest of the set.

-At a high level, each Jekyll build follows this sequence:

-1. Normalise site configuration into the internal V3 form.
-2. Create any configured in-memory templates.
-3. Snapshot the site's candidate items so emitted indexes cannot feed back into later item searches.
-4. Discover templates and merge their site, layout, and local configuration.
-5. Expand each template into its grouped and layout-specific variants.
-6. Resolve, filter, sort, offset, and limit the items for each variant.
-7. Divide the result into page windows and emit the corresponding Jekyll objects.
-8. Connect paginator navigation, trails, and grouped-set relationships after the relevant indexes exist.

 ## Architecture